Can You Vacuum Seal Bread? (Benefits and How to Do It)

 Bakeries like using paper bags for their fresh bakes because the bread is mainly for eating either right away or within a couple of days.
 Paper bags allow the circulation of air inside them which keeps the bread dry and fresh.

-See also Can You Vacuum Seal Egg Noodles?
-(Answered)
+See also Can You Vacuum Seal Ears Of Corn?
+(Explained)

 If you are using paper bags for cut bread, put it in the bag with the cut-part facing down.
 This ensures that the crumb side remains moist and the crust crisp.